secretstartups/handbook/content/handbook/company/pricing.md

 1. Premium is for team(s) usage, with the purchasing decision led by one or more Directors
 1. Ultimate is for strategic organizational usage, with the purchasing decision led by one or more Execs

-When the tiering of a feature is being evaluated, the [stewardship promise](/company/stewardship/#promises){:data-ga-name="stewardship promise"}{:data-ga-location="body"} will override this guidance.
+When the tiering of a feature is being evaluated, the [stewardship promise](/company/stewardship/#promises) will override this guidance.

 ### Examples